🍷Aionysus

 Boal Borges 1875 Critical Acclaim

-Richard Mayson (Madeira Expert)Exceptional
+Richard Mayson (Madeira Expert)14.5/20

-Understanding Boal Borges 1875: Pre-Phylloxera Madeira
+Understanding Boal Borges 1875: The Phylloxera Story

 Historical Context & Significance

-Today, fewer than a hundred casks of pre-phylloxera Madeira remain in existence, making each bottle of Boal Borges 1875 a genuine museum piece β€” yet one that is still vibrantly alive and drinking superbly.
+Borges in 1877 during the phylloxera outbreak, acquiring this wine from older reserves.
+Today, vanishingly few casks of pre-phylloxera Madeira remain, making each bottle of Boal Borges 1875 a genuine survivor — and one that is still vibrantly alive.

 Wine cellar - cellaring guide for Boal Borges 1875